 Q: Can this feature be used to maintain a permanent "co-existence," where some users use federated authentication and others use cloud authentication?

 A: No, this feature is designed for testing cloud authentication.
-After successful testing a few groups of users you should cut over to cloud authentication.
-We do not recommend using a permanent mixed state, because this approach could lead to unexpected authentication flows.
+After successful testing, a few groups of users you should cut over to cloud authentication.
+We don't recommend using a permanent mixed state, because this approach could lead to unexpected authentication flows.

 Q: Can I use PowerShell to perform Staged Rollout?

 A: Yes.
-To learn how to use PowerShell to perform Staged Rollout, see Azure AD Preview.
+To learn how to use PowerShell to perform Staged Rollout, see Microsoft Entra ID Preview.